Recherche par fonctionnalité

 Production engineers want to increase machine reliability by minimising the possibility of costly and disruptive downtime.
 In many cases this entails mixing various maintenance strategies in different production scenarios, rather than selecting the one that is trending on social media.
 There are many factors to consider here, not least the cost of implementation and management in comparison with the number of downtime instances.

-The key word is not even predictive or preventive, but data.
+Data is king The key word is not even predictive or preventive, but data.
 Implementing a predictive maintenance programme requires three basic things: data, time and analysis.
 Data is an ally to get ahead of time - the modern version of a crystal ball - and increase machine reliability.
 Extensive knowledge is required of why an asset is beginning to fail.
 For precisely this reason, partnering with a reputable automation specialist can pay significant dividends.

 From a practical perspective, rule number one is keep things simple.
 SMC supports customers with a ‘one-part-at-a-time’ approach, progressing from actuator leakage analysis, for example, through to partial machine analysis and whole machine analysis.
 Thus, all the knowledge, process definitions and personnel responsibilities transfer from a small project initially, to a bigger one in the smoothest possible way.